Mandated Server Training and Alcohol-Involved Traffic Crashes

 An alternative intervention is at the primary location of drinking for impaired drivers.
 Studies of the location of drinking drivers have shown that substantial numbers of such drivers (in some cases the majority) are coming from licensed alcoholic beverage drinking establishments, i.e. pubs, bars, and restaurants (O’Donnell 1985).
 These findings suggest that interventions at such public drinking establishments could reduce the number of impaired drivers on the road.
 Mosher (1987) and Saltz (1985, 1987, 1989) have discussed how changes in alcohol beverage serving practices and establishment sale policies could be effective means to reduce the level of intoxication of customers, particularly those who subsequently drive.
 One means to accomplish such changes is to train servers in techniques to reduce the intoxication level of customers and to intervene in situations of high-risk drinking.

-Servers can undertake a number of actions such as assisting customers in spacing their drinking 011I over time and increasing food consumption to slow down the absorption of alcohol.
+Servers can undertake a number of actions such as assisting customers in spacing their drinking out over time and increasing food consumption to slow down the absorption of alcohol.
 The effect of slowing alcohol absorption or increasing the length of time for alcohol absorption by the body is a reduction in the blood alcohol level (BAL) of the drinker and the level of performance impairment.

 If customers are intoxicated, servers can intervene by arranging alternative transportation such as that provided by a taxi or nondrinking friends or relatives, and/or by asking the customer to remain in the establishment until his/her BAL has reached a lower level.